Non-Strict Comparison of Boolean Values in PHP

 always contains one of the values true

-, then nothing will change:
+or false, then nothing will change:

 <?php